EMERGENCY FOOD AND SHELTER NATIONAL BOARD PROGRAM

-Phase 39 and ARPA-R Applications are DUE Wednesday, February 23, 2022 by 5:00pm PST.
+Phase 40 Applications are DUE Friday, March 3, 2023 by 5:00pm PST.
 One electronic copy must be emailed to Linda Wingert at firstname.lastname@example.org

 SAN LUIS OBISPO COUNTY HAS BEEN AWARDED FEDERAL FUNDS MADE AVAILABLE THROUGH THE FEDERAL EMERGENCY MANAGEMENT AGENCY UNDER THE EMERGENCY FOOD AND SHELTER NATIONAL BOARD PROGRAM (EFSP).

-San Luis Obispo County has been chosen to receive emergency food and shelter program funding in the amount of $105,563 for Phase 39 and $326,271 for ARPA-R (American Rescue Plan Act-Regular) of the EFSP funding cycle.
+San Luis Obispo County has been chosen to receive emergency food and shelter program funding in the amount of $89,465 for Phase 40 of the EFSP funding cycle.

 The selection was made by a National Board that is chaired by the U.S. Department of Homeland Security’s Federal Emergency Management Agency and consists of representatives from American Red Cross; Catholic Charities USA; The Jewish Federation of North America; National Council of the Churches of Christ in the USA; The Salvation Army; and, United Way Worldwide.
 The Local Board was charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.